ntoane/email-classifier/README.md

 # FoondaMate email classifier
-This email classifier is trained usesing Logistic Regression to classify emails as 'Student has shared' or 'Student wants to know if can share'.
+This email classifier is trained using Logistic Regression to classify emails as 'Student has shared' or 'Student wants to know if can share'.
 It is trained on a small corpus using these two classifications and helps a user to classify incoming emails.
 Install the required packages below and run the program by typing python3 share-email.py.
 The program will train the model and then you